FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Adding the Spawn Egg {#adding-spawn-egg}

-To add the new spawn egg of the Mini Golem entity, refer to the full article on [Creating a Spawn Egg](../items/spawn-egg).
+To add a spawn egg for the Mini Golem entity, refer to the full article on [Creating a Spawn Egg](../items/spawn-egg).